 A treatment that is known to be effective against all life stages of Drosophila suzukii is a measure that might be applied to manage the risk posed by this pest in imports of host fruit.
 Treatment of fruit, with suitable efficacy, would reduce the probability of entry of infested fruit to at least 'extremely low'.
-The unrestricted risk would then be reduced to at least 'very low', which would achieve Australia's ALOP Biosecurity Australia has reviewed preliminary methyl bromide fumigation efficacy data that has shown 100% mortality on all life stages.
-Methyl bromide fumigation of exported fruit is a treatment that that could achieve Australia's ALOP as a stand alone treatment.
-However, before methyl bromide could be recommended as a permanent quarantine measure for Drosophila suzukii in fruit, a complete efficacy treatment proposal would need to be reviewed and accepted by Biosecurity Australia.
+The unrestricted risk would then be reduced to at least 'very low', which would achieve Australia's ALOP.